Periodontal Therapy – Vienna, VA

 While gum disease is incredibly common, there are many treatments available from our many dentists.
 Whether you are catching the early signs and want to seek treatment right away or are in need of more extensive gum therapy, we’re here to help!

 In cases where gum disease has progressed beyond the first stage, treatment requires more than just a normal professional cleaning.
 Instead, we perform scaling and root planing.
 Scaling involves going below the gum line to clear out pockets of trapped plaque and bacteria.
 Then, we make the tooth surfaces nice and smooth so that the gum tissue can reattach more easily.
 These procedures may need to be repeated every three to four months until the infection is eliminated.

 Chao Pinhole Technique

 The harmful bacteria in plaque produce acids that irritate the gums, eventually forcing them to recede.
 In order to reverse the damage done, traditional treatment involved cutting tissue from the roof of the mouth, putting the graft over the receded gums, and using sutures to ensure proper healing.
 At Vienna Smiles, we use the Chao Pinhole® technique, which entails much less invasive treatment to reposition the gums into their ideal placement.

 On top of scaling and root planing and other treatments, we may also apply a topical antibiotic to reach the small spaces where bacteria can hide.
-This therapy only takes a couple of minutes, but it continues working long after you leave our office.
+This therapy only takes a couple of minutes, but it continues working long after you leave our dental office.
 We may need to make another application three to four months later, but this is an effective way to kill the bacteria in your mouth and give your gums a fresh start.

 Soft Tissue Laser Dentistry Treatment